Order Bees 2016

 ItalianSOLD OUT FOR 2016

 Nucs 2016 SOLD OUT

 NUCS come in a cardboard box of 5 DEEP frames that contain a young queen recently mated in Guerneville, California, three frames of larvae in all stages and two frames of pollen and honey to support the colony.

-NUCS Should be available for pick up Thursday, Friday, Saturday, or Sunday , the first or second week in May, BETWEEN THE HOURS OF 6:30 PM to 7:30 PM.
+You will be contacted in May to schedule your NUC pickup.
+NUCS are scheduled to be available for pick up Thursday, Friday, Saturday, or Sunday, second week in May, BETWEEN THE HOURS OF 6:30 PM to 7:30 PM.

 For best queen survival, you should not disturb the nuc for a few days (other than feeding).
 Inspect the colony after a week.
 Use little smoke and minimal disturbance.
 If all is well, the bees should have started drawing out fresh comb onto the empty frames, there should be brood of all ages, including white larvae and eggs.
 Note that eggs are very difficult for the beginner to see, especially against new comb.
 The presence of any eggs, or young larvae in royal jelly, means that you have a queen, and all is well, you need not actually see the queen!

 Check to see that the queen is laying a regular pattern of brood in concentric rings by age.
 If brood pattern is spotty or uneven, the queen may have a problem.

 If there are queen cells being formed, the colony may have lost their queen, may be superseding the queen, or be preparing to swarm.

 Once the bees have drawn out all the combs in the first brood box, you can add the second brood box.
 You may continue feeding the colony until all the combs are drawn out or discontinue feeding and let the bees finish on their own, but that will be slower.
 At this point, the brood chamber is complete (assuming a double deep brood chamber).